 Second, students must respect one another.
 Sexual assault statistics paint a horrifying picture in which one in five women and one in 16 men will be raped during their four years on campus.
 By fostering a healthy sexual environment free of bullying and assault and full of consent, students are automatically setting themselves up for positive and healthy sexual interactions.

 Third, students need to learn how to maintain their physical health and how to have healthy sexual interactions with others.
-According to the 2015 National College Health Assessment survey, over 60% of college students reported having ever had vaginal intercourse, over 65% reported having ever had oral intercourse, and nearly 25% reported having ever had anal intercourse.
+According to the Spring 2015 National College Health Assessment survey, over 67% of college students reported having ever had vaginal intercourse, 70% reported having ever had oral intercourse, and nearly 25% reported having ever had anal intercourse.
 Over half of these students reported that they did not use a barrier method of contraception during the encounters.
 As condoms are the only contraception that can prevent the transfer of sexually transmitted infections, these statistics are concerning.
-Half of the sexually transmitted infections diagnosed every year are diagnosed in 15–24 year olds.
+Nearly half of the sexually transmitted infections diagnosed every year are diagnosed in 15–24 year olds.
 Maintaining physical sexual health is of utmost importance for continued well-being, so learning how to care for your body, protect against pregnancy, and protect against STIs is particularly relevant to college students.